-The incident commander, in consultation with at least one of the following: UOPD watch commanders, UOPD Communication and Emergency Response Center dispatchers, Safety and Risk Services on-call administrator, or University Communications, will determine the appropriate segment(s) of the campus community to notify.
+The incident commander, in consultation with at least one of the following: UOPD watch commanders, Safety and Risk Services on-call administrator, or University Communications, will determine the appropriate segment(s) of the campus community to notify.

 The system utilized to communicate with the campus community during a crisis or emergency includes several modes that can reach students, faculty, staff and the community at large, including parents, visitors, neighbors, and community partners.
 The university contracted with Everbridge to launch the text message, email, social media, and digital display modes of the UO Alert system.